focus-editor/focus/LOG.md

     + Optimise cursor clipboard (use shared memory with offsets)
     + Be able to open actual files in the new buffers
     + Remove cursor_offsets at the end
-    - Draw new buffers using one draw call
+    + Draw new buffers using one draw call
-    - Draw tabs
+    + Draw tabs
-        - Calculate cursor coords taking tabs into account
+    + Calculate cursor coords taking tabs into account
+    - Implement the rest of actions

     - Line wrap:
         - Implement wrapping for buffer